vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 Shared services cluster uses the custom ADC `tanzu-ako-for-shared` created earlier to apply the network settings similar to the management cluster.
 This is enforced by applying the AVI_LABEL `type:shared-services` while deploying the shared services cluster.

 Deployment of the shared services cluster is done by creating a YAML file and invoking the `tanzu cluster create -f <file-name>` command.
-The YAML file used for shared services deployment is usually a bit smaller than the YAML used for the management cluster deployment because you don’t need to define the AVI fields except `AVI_CONTROL_PLANE_HA_PROVIDER` & `AVI_LABELS` in the YAML.<p>
+The YAML file used for shared services deployment is smaller compared to the YAML used for the management cluster deployment because, you don’t need to define the AVI fields except `AVI_CONTROL_PLANE_HA_PROVIDER` & `AVI_LABELS` in the YAML.<p>
 >**Important** Image repository configuration is very important details.<p>
 A sample yaml for shared services cluster deployment is given below: